-3. NEW APPLICANTS ONLY: Chase Freedom Flex and Chase Freedom Unlimited Cards
+3. RECENT APPROVALS ONLY: Chase Freedom Flex and Chase Freedom Unlimited Cards

 If you don’t qualify, skip to the next card.
 But if you’re eligible, congratulations!

-Both of these no annual fee cards offer 5% on grocery store spending (not including Target or Walmart purchases) on up to $12,000 spent in the first year you hold the card.
+Both of these no annual fee cards offered 5% on grocery store spending (not including Target or Walmart purchases) on up to $12,000 spent in the first year for new cardholders.
 After a new approval reaches that threshold or the 12 months expires, the benefit drops down to 1.5% on the Chase Freedom Unlimited and 1% on the Chase Freedom Flex.

 Welcome Offer: Both cards offer new members $200 (paid as 20,000 Ultimate Rewards points)